azapeti/bigquery-python-bash-automation/README.md

 # bigquery-python-bash-automation

-Since we're using the free version, we can only get data from our website through the Google Analytics API for the last 60 days, I would like to demonstrate in this repository how to run BigQuery queries in Python and automate it using bash and crontab for collecting historical data.
+Since you're using the free version, you can only get data from your website through the Google Analytics API for the last 60 days.
+I would like to demonstrate in this repository how to run BigQuery queries in Python and automate it using bash and crontab for collecting historical data.

 ## Contents